 Wander around San Cris -as locals call it

 Interested in textiles?
-San Cristobal thas one of the most beautiful textiles museums in Mexico, inside the Ex-Convent of Santo Domingo, the museum showcases over 500 examples of handwoven textiles from Mexico and Central America.
+If so, San Cristobal has one of the most beautiful textiles museums in Mexico.
+Located inside the Ex-Convent of Santo Domingo, the museum showcases over 500 examples of handwoven textiles from Mexico and Central America.

 Enhance your experience with a sip of Pox

-Lastly, a trip to this town won’t be complete until you try a sip of Pox, this is the traditional spirit that was used for ceremonial purposes among the Mayans of Mexico and Central America.
-It is made of corn, sugar cane and wheat, and in San Cristobal, they serve it with orange zest and dark chocolate truffle.
+Lastly, your trip to San Cristobal won’t be complete until you try a sip of Pox.
+This traditional spirit is used for ceremonial purposes by Maya people and is made of corn, sugar cane and wheat.
+And in San Cristobal, they serve it with orange zest and dark chocolate truffle.
 Don’t miss a visit to the Posheria to sample this regional speciality.
 But be warned!
 Because, at over 50% proof, it definitely packs a punch!